squarepupil/website-pages/src/index.md

     rich understanding of the world.
 We believe students learn best at their own pace, unencumbered by compulsory lesson plans.

-    When they are given the chance, students tune to their individual gifts.
     By choosing each step, students own what they know.
-This is what it means to 'learn how to learn.'
+They explore around them in just the needed fashion in order to make sense of what they are interested in.
+They master what they need.
+This is learning how to learn.

-    We recognize learning pursued in this manner may not always appear linear and sequential.
+    We recognize learning pursued in this manner may not always appear linear, sequential, or useful.
 By design, the methodology will be unique to the learner.
-    We are convinced that this is the hallmark of a deep, personalized, authentic education and is the 'gold standard' for our culture.
-We challenge the notion that free choice will lead to a lack of discipline and commitment.
-Rather, we have observed that discipline and commitment, awakened from within, is a natural outcome of self determination and respect.
+    We are convinced that this is the hallmark of a deep, personalized, authentic education and is the gold standard for our culture.
+    We see how free choice leads to discpline and commitment, awakened from within, as a natural outcome of self determination and respect.

 [feeder]()